Updated 29 April 2025

 There are limited options for leaving Syria by commercial means, and many airports, roads and land borders are closed.

-New Zealanders who choose to remain in Syria against our advice should keep a low profile, be vigilant at all times and avoid all travel inside Syria unless it is to avoid immediate danger.
-Get professional security advice and have effective personal security measures in place.
+New Zealanders who choose to remain in Syria against the Ministry’s advice should maintain a low profile, be vigilant at all times, and remain conscious of their environment.
+We recommend avoiding all internal travel inside Syria unless it is to avoid immediate danger.
+Obtain professional security advice and ensure effective personal security measures are in place.
+Read our advice for New Zealanders in areas where there is violence or conflict.

 Make a plan for departure, including securing a valid exit visa in your passport in advance in case you wish to depart at short notice.